luxfi/sdk/examples/README.md

 ## Future Work
 ### storagevm
-It would be great to create a `hypervm` dedicated to the storage of arbitrary data blobs (maybe up to 64KB) that could be used by different on-chain applications, like NFTs, to store large data (which may utilize many data blobs on-chain).
+It would be great to create a `luxvm` dedicated to the storage of arbitrary data blobs (maybe up to 64KB) that could be used by different on-chain applications, like NFTs, to store large data (which may utilize many data blobs on-chain).

-This `hypervm` should put the raw data blobs in each block but only store the hash in state (so that anyone syncing the network does not need to state sync everything in it).
+This `luxvm` should put the raw data blobs in each block but only store the hash in state (so that anyone syncing the network does not need to state sync everything in it).
 Nodes can then best-effort/selectively store the content that matters to them.
 We can additionally add some sort of DHT that could be